digibib/kohadevbox/README.md

 Note: ommiting the distribution will default to jessie for all the vagrant * commands.

-This will download and install a bunch of stuff, please be patient.
+This will download and install a bunch of stuff, please be patient (The full Koha repo alone is already over 2GiB).
 If the process somehow gets interrupted, hangs, or otherwise does not get completed, you may need to force a re-build of the dev box to make sure everything is installed: